-The FCC currently requires broadband providers to biannually submit the Form 477, which includes speed data.
-While there is an imperfect match between the data that is reported in the Form 477 and to the CASF, the Form 477 data will be useful in documenting CASF deployment for the new service area of the carrier.
-Pursuant to General Order 66-C, service providers in California must submit a copy of their Form 477 data directly to the CPUC, concurrent with their submission of the same data to the FCC.
-CASF recipients must continue to submit their Form 477 data to the FCC for a five-year period after completion of the project.7
+The FCC currently requires broadband providers to biannually submit Form 477, which includes speed data.
+Pursuant to General Order 66-C, service providers in California must submit a copy of their Form 477 data directly to the Commission, concurrent with their submission of the same data to the FCC.
+CASF recipients must continue to submit their Form 477 data to the Commission and FCC and the Commission for a five-year period after completion of the project.